About Regulatory Sandboxing trials

 How will Energy Innovation Toolkit Project Partners will work together to facilitate sandbox trials?

-Energy Innovation Toolkit Project Partners
+Energy Innovation Toolkit Project Partners will work collaboratively with each other to:

 - Assess trial applications